Fun White Winged Tern Facts For Kids | Kidadl

 The estimation of 2015 states that there are 3,100,000-4,000,000 of these terns globally.

-Where does a white winged tern live?
+Where does a white-winged tern live?

 These terns can be found in freshwater marshes in Europe, Central Asia, Africa, and Australia and some have been recorded on the Pacific coast and in the Great Lakes area in North America.

-What is a white winged tern's habitat?
+What is a white-winged tern's habitat?

 The breeding habitat of these terns includes freshwater ponds, lakes, marshes, and swamps bordered with vegetation.
 Migration and winter or non-breeding habitats include more open habitats and areas like open lakes, estuaries, lagoons, and rocky coasts.

-Who do white winged tern live with?
+Who do white-winged terns live with?

-How long does a white winged tern live?
+How long does a white-winged tern live?

 The lifespan of this tern is unknown.